 If I decided on surgical treatment, what is involved?

-The surgery takes approximately 15 minutes to perform, and the patient can go home the same day of the procedure (outpatient surgery).
-The procedure is usually performed with a local anesthetic which is safer and less expensive than general anesthesia.
+The surgery takes approximately 15-20 minutes to perform, and the patient can go home the same day of the procedure (outpatient surgery).
+The procedure is usually performed with a local anesthetic only which is safer and less expensive than general anesthesia.
 This also allows patients to have their regular meals prior to the surgery.
-After the surgery there will be a dressing on the involved ﬁnger only and the stitches are removed at 10-14 days.
+After the surgery there will be a bandage on the involved ﬁnger and the stitches are removed at about 10-14 days.

 Is the surgery successful?

 Patient satisfaction for this surgery is very high.
-There is a less than 5% chance the cyst will return with surgical treatment.
+There is about a 5% chance the cyst will return with surgical treatment.
 Complications are uncommon but can include scar tenderness, infection, recurrence, and continued nail deformity.